openSUSE/libstorage-ng/doc/parted.md

 ## Conclusion

-Letting parted decide on the exact partition sizes seems to be prone to achive unpredictable results.
+Letting parted decide on the exact partition sizes seems to be prone to achieve unpredictable results.
 It might be better to deal with it inside libstorage.
 As shown, aligning partitions is no rocket science. :-)